-You also want to see about the details like where the server used to measure the speed is located, latency times (response time) and upload speed.
+You also want to check the details like where the server used to measure the speed is located, latency times (response time), and upload speed.

-But many people have a reasonable internet speed and they still have a slow internet.
+But many people have a reasonable internet speed and they still have slow internet.

 If you want even more testing you can use a command line tool such as